Analyzing Wildfire Risks

 Combining complex physical asset modelling with extensive internal and external datasets, utilities can understand wildfire risk exposure like never before.
 By incorporating and weighing the significance of individual layers of data, a prioritized schedule of work can be automatically produced for the entire network.

-Reports and outputs built in Neara Analytics can be exported to Excel and other programs for further analysis, or translated into summative or operational dashboards to share with internal and external parties.
+Reports and outputs built in Neara can be exported to Excel and other programs for further analysis, or translated into summative or operational dashboards to share with internal and external parties.

 5. Implementation, Monitoring and Reporting

-Utilities can also build operational dashboards within Neara Analytics itself.
+Utilities can also build operational dashboards within Neara itself.
 Maintenance and field teams can access the 3D network model and location data in a simplified, summative interface before visiting the location.
 Operational dashboards reduce detailed scoping trips to a desktop exercise and give teams a holistic understanding of the work and surrounding area before being deployed to site.

-Neara Analytics provides a complete wildfire mitigation analysis tool, combining precise network modelling with asset management, maintenance, and external data.
+Neara provides a complete wildfire mitigation analysis tool, combining precise network modelling with asset management, maintenance, and external data.
 Potential risks are identified, visualized, organized, and prioritized, all within the one platform.